Enrique Pla y Deniel

-Enrique Pla y Deniel (December 19, 1876 – July 5, 1968) was a Spanish cardinal of the Roman Catholic Church.
-He came from a rich Barcelona family and trained at the local seminary and the Gregorian University in Rome before an early career in journalism and seminary teaching.
+Enrique Pla y Deniel (19 December 1876 – 5 July 1968) was a Spanish cardinal of the Roman Catholic Church.
+He came from a wealthy Barcelona family and trained at the local seminary and the Gregorian University in Rome before an early career in journalism and seminary teaching.
 He took possession of the Salamancan see in 1935.
 "His seven years in Salamanca, from where he played a crucial role in the construction of General Franco's crusade, were rewarded with elevation to the primatial see of Toledo".
 He served as Archbishop of Toledo from 1941 until his death, and he was elevated to the cardinalate in 1946 by Pope Pius XII.

 Biography

 Enrique Pla y Deniel was born in Barcelona, and studied at the seminary there before attending the Pontifical Gregorian University and the Angelicum in Rome.
-Ordained to the priesthood on July 25, 1900, he completed his studies in 1903 and then did pastoral work in Barcelona, where he also served as a seminary professor, director of several newspapers, and cathedral canon.
+Ordained to the priesthood on 25 July 1900, he completed his studies in 1903 and then did pastoral work in Barcelona, where he also served as a seminary professor, director of several newspapers, and cathedral canon.

-On December 4, 1918, Deniel was appointed Bishop of Ávila by Pope Benedict XV.
-He received his episcopal consecration on June 8, 1919, from Archbishop Francesco Ragonesi, with Bishops Enrique Reig y Casanova and Francisco Mas y Oliver serving as co-consecrators.
-Deniel was later translated to Bishop of Salamanca on January 28, 1935.
+On 4 December 1918 Deniel was appointed Bishop of Ávila by Pope Benedict XV.
+He received his episcopal consecration on 8 June 1919 from Archbishop Francesco Ragonesi, with Bishops Enrique Reig y Casanova and Francisco Mas y Oliver serving as co-consecrators.
+Deniel was later translated to Bishop of Salamanca on 28 January 1935.